What is Theft?

 Theft is a broad legal term that encompasses various degrees of crimes.
 Theft essentially refers to the taking of someone else's property with the intent to deprive the victim of the property permanently.
 There are two main categories of theft.
 Petty theft refers to the taking of small-value items, while grand theft refers to the theft of high-value items.

 Under California’s Proposition 47, which reduces certain theft crimes to misdemeanors, petty theft, receiving stolen property, and forging or writing bad checks amounted to less than $950 requires misdemeanor sentencing.
-In order to fully understand the circumstances behind your offense, you should speak to a skilled legal professional from the Law Offices of Jonathan Gonzales.
+In order to fully understand the circumstances behind your offense, you should speak to a skilled criminal defense attorney from the Law Offices of Jonathan Gonzales.

 No matter what the circumstances, turn to a firm with a reputation for winning.
 Our Sacramento theft lawyers will work hard to ensure your rights are defended aggressively.
 Contact us today to get started.